ggreenaz/dadCHECKIN/README.md

 🌟 The Open Source Project Even Your Dad Can't Mess Up!
 The Down and Dirty Check-in Project.

 Ever wished for a check-in system so simple that even your tech-challenged dad could use it without calling you for help?
 Well, wish no more!
-Presenting dadCHECK-IN, the ultimate, no-frills check-in/check-out script bundle that's as straightforward as dad's jokes!
+Presenting dadCHECKIN, the ultimate, no-frills check-in/check-out script bundle that's as straightforward as dad's jokes!

 Picture this: You're running an event, or maybe you're in charge of the comings and goings in a school office.
 You need a system that tracks visitors without the fuss of complex reports or the need to decipher code hieroglyphics.
 Enter dadCHECK-IN – so easy to set up; even your dad won't need to put on his reading glasses!